feathersjs/feathers/docs/api/authentication/service.md

 </BlockQuote>

 Additionally to the above configuration, most [strategies](./strategy.md) will look for their own configuration under the name it was registered.
 An example can be found in the [local strategy configuration](./local.md#configuration).
+OAuth provider settings live under `authentication.oauth` (see [OAuth options](./oauth.md#options)), which is separate from `authStrategies`.

 ## Authentication flows